rebase-energy/awesome-weather-models/README_no_table.md

 This page provide a catalogue and categorization of AI-based weather forecasting models.
 The aim is that this page will enable discovery and comparison of the different available model options.

 ## Weather Models
 The weather models are categorized according metadata found in the [JSON schema](https://json-schema.org/) specification ([schema_ai_models.json](https://github.com/rebase-energy/awesome-weather-models/blob/main/schema_ai_models.json)).
-The table below (in alphabetical order) is extracted from the full categorization will columns defined as:
+The table below (in alphabetical order) is extracted from the full categorization with columns defined as:

 * **Name**: Name of the weather model.
 * **Organization**: Organization that developed the weather model.